6oT9lpa/website-for-testing-custom-functional-modules/README.md

 ⚠️ **IMPORTANT**: This application executes user-uploaded Python code dynamically.
 This is extremely dangerous in production environments as it can lead to arbitrary code execution vulnerabilities.
 In a real-world scenario, you should:

-- Use a sandboxed environment (e.g., Docker containers with restricted permissions)
+- Use a sandboxed environment (e.g., isolated execution environments or restricted permissions)
 - Implement code analysis and whitelisting
 - Restrict allowed modules and functions
 - Add proper input validation and sanitization